overtone1000/uDAQC/README.md

 # Data Message Structure
 When a data message for an IO_System is sent from a Device to a Center, the message contains an entry for each IO_Node in that system in the order that each IO_Node is found in the description for that IO_System.
 The size of that entry is equal to the data byte count found in the description for that IO_Node.
 In practice, the byte count will only be non-zero for IO_Value objects and any classes that inherit from IO_Value, although custom IO_Node objects not derived from IO_Value objects could conceivably be created that might be included in the data message for an IO_System.

+# Time
+When a Center connects to a Device, it will perform a time synchronization over UDP before accepting data messages.
+Any data messages received before this synchronization will be discarded.
+The result is that the time of the Device boot (the time at which the micros64() function would have been zero) is stored by the Center.

+A raw timestamp is included in every data message by use a IO_Timestamp instance.
+This instance is added as the first member of every IO_System when it is created.
+The IO_Timestamp class inherits from the class IO_Value<int64_t>.
+The contents of int64_t is set to the result of the ESP8266 Arduino function micros64() when IO_Timestamp::SetTimeToNow() is called.
+The sketch should call this function at the time that should be used as the effective timestamp for this data update before sending the update.

+The raw data message contains this raw timestamp.
+When the server receives the message and stores it as a history structure (see below) it calculates a complete Unix timestamp from its own clock and the prior synchronization.

 There is currently a timing discrepancy.
-The Device sends microseconds since the last epoch, but Java converts to milliseconds.
-This is simply due to a desire to use JodaTime in the Java IO_System class.
-This would be okay with javascript, as 2,147,483,647,000,000 microseconds per epoch is still less than the safe integer value for Javascript.
+The raw tiemstamp is in microseconds since but, but Java converts to milliseconds since Unix epoch.
+This is simply due Java's limited compatibility with microsecond times.
+Use of microseconds would be alright from a type perspective even in Javascript, as 2,147,483,647,000,000 microseconds per epoch is still less than the safe integer value for Javascript.

 # History Structure
 This message contains the logged data for a single regime.
 Its structure is as follows:
 1. int_32 indicating the temporal regime (0 for live, 1 for minute, 2 for hour, 3 for day).
-This might be improved by instead sending the number of nanoseconds or milliseconds over which this time series has been averaged or otherwise consolidated.
+This might be improved by instead sending the number of microseconds or milliseconds over which this time series has been averaged or otherwise consolidated.
 2. int_64 indicating the maximum size of the following byte array (NOT necessarily the number provided in this message).
 Although javascript does not handle 64-bit integers well, this is likely large enough for practical purposes.
 3. byte[] containing the log file